luis-rei97/Teleport-Protection/README.md

 # Teleport-Protection

-A Simple Teleport Protection, meant to be for CS:S and CS:GO servers, using the Source Mod Addon;
+A Simple Teleport Protection, meant to be for <u><b>CS:S and CS:GO servers</b></u>, using the Source Mod Addon;

-This plugin just protects you from any damage from a time (defined by the server owner) since you touched a teleport entity (called trigger_teleport).
+This plugin just protects you from any damage since you touched a teleport entity (called trigger_teleport).

-It doesn't need any zones plugin, but only works with teleports that is caused by touching a trigger_teleport!
+It doesn't need any specific zones plugin, since it only works with teleports that is caused by touching a trigger_teleport in the map!

 This plugin was meant to be private (just for my community), but some m*********** decided to share it with everyone (because I gave to a friend and he decided to configure), so it's totally my fault.
 But the problem is that he tried to sell many times, so I decided to publish here on github, with some differences.